 - Natraj Dahi Bhalle Wala: A popular street food vendor known for its dahi bhalle (deep-fried lentil balls in yogurt).

-These are just a few examples of the many restaurants and street food vendors that can be found in the area around Jama Masjid.
+These are just a few examples of the many restaurants and street food vendors that can be found in the area around Jama Masjid Delhi.
 There is a wide variety of cuisines and dining options available, including Indian, Mughlai, Chinese, and more.

 - Paranthe Wali Gali: This narrow street is lined with shops and stalls selling a variety of stuffed Indian breads known as parathas.